Life As a Tailor, Dressmaker, or Custom Sewer

 Tailors, Dressmakers, and Custom Sewers who work in Minnesota, District of Columbia, or California, make the highest salaries.

-Below is a list of the median annual salaries for Tailors, Dressmakers, and Custom Sewers in different U.S. states.
+How much do Tailors, Dressmakers, and Custom Sewers make in different U.S. states?

 State | Annual Mean Salary |